microsoft/DeepSpeed/README.md

 * [Performance Analysis and Debugging](./docs/features.md#performance-analysis-and-debugging)

-## Getting Started
+# Getting Started

-### Installation
+## Installation

 * Please see our [Azure tutorial](docs/azure.md) to get started with DeepSpeed on Azure!
-* If you're not on Azure we recommend using our docker image via `docker pull deepspeed/deepspeed:latest` which contains a pre-installed version of DeepSpeed and all the necessary dependencies.
+* If you're not on Azure, we recommend using our docker image via `docker pull deepspeed/deepspeed:latest` which contains a pre-installed version of DeepSpeed and all the necessary dependencies.
-* If you want to install DeepSpeed manually we provide an install script [install.sh](install.sh) to help install on a local machine or across an entire cluster.
+* If you want to install DeepSpeed manually, we provide an install script [install.sh](install.sh) to help install on a local machine or across an entire cluster.

-### Writing DeepSpeed Models
+## Writing DeepSpeed Models
 DeepSpeed model training is accomplished using the DeepSpeed engine.
 The engine can wrap any arbitrary model of type `torch.nn.module` and has a minimal set of APIs for training and checkpointing the model.
 Please see the tutorials for detailed